-No User ReviewsWrite a review

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar G65BN delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 5,500W and a peak wattage of 6,500W.
-When propane-powered, it has 4,900 rated watts and 5,800 peak watts.
+The dual-fuel technology of the Pulsar G65BN allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 5,500W and a starting wattage of 6,500W.
+If propane-powered, it gives 4,900 rated watts and 5,800 starting watts.

-The generator features a simple traditional pull-start mechanism.
+The generator features a conventional pull-start mechanism.
 It is rated for a noise of 73 dBA (just slightly more noisy than a vacuum cleaner).

-The running time of the G65BN, with its 5.2 gallons fuel capacity, can reach around 11.5 hours at 50% load on a full tank of gasoline (fuel consumption around 0.45 GPH).
-With propane, it can reach around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).
+Regarding its running time, the G65BN, with a 5.2 gallons fuel capacity can operate for around 11.5 hours at 50% load with a full tank of gasoline (fuel consumption around 0.45 GPH).
+When using propane, it can run for around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).

 Outlets

-It also sports 1 DC outlet: there's a 12V 8A output with which you may charge your batteries with ease.
+Additionally, it features 1 DC outlet: there's a 12V 8A output allowing you to easily charge your batteries.

 Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Pulsar generator is RV Ready.
-In addition, as the G65BN holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+In addition, as it features a twist-lock L14-30R receptacle, the G65BN is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 Portability